GhostScript RCE Bypass in ImageMagick: Exploiting Insecure Defaults via PostScript Upload

 currentdevice putdeviceprops

-From previous testing with the client we already knew which OS the application was running on, so we were okay using curl.
-While testing, we started with a call to nslookup, since this is on both Windows and Linux.
-We then uploaded this POC file to the clients website.
+From previous testing with the client, we already knew which OS the application was running on, so we were okay using curl.
+While testing, we started with an nslookup call, since it's available on both Windows and Linux.
+We then uploaded this POC file to the client's website.

 The upload request looks something like the following: